Tuesday, 3 January 2017

 Expeditions are your number one way of farming resources.
 Number one.
 It is the most efficient method and doesn't require much effort aside from putting a few boys in teams and sending them on their merry way (granted you fulfill the requirements and have your auxiliary teams unlocked).
 Even if you can't regularly reset/send off your expeditions, every little bit counts.

 The lovely saniwa of the Touken Ranbu Expeditions wikia page have made an incredibly easy-to-understand chart for resource gain.
-Below is a screenshot of the chart for ease of detail, but do go and bookmark the page for convenient access and reference. [
+Below is a screenshot of the chart for ease of detail, but do go and bookmark the page for convenient access and reference. [to be added]

 A1, Battle of Toba-Fushimi, is the most objectively efficient expedition for steel (AKA the devil's resource), netting 90 steel per hour.
 That's 1,080 steel for half a day's play, which sounds pretty hecking fantastic.
 However, there's a catch that some saniwa don't pay attention to.
 Bear with me as we do a little calculating to illustrate my claim (go ahead and skip over the next couple paragraphs; the lesson is bolded, anyway).